What Is A Raspberry Pi? (Hardware, Software, Goal & Usage)

 In terms of performance, you can expect the latest (and most expensive) models to be as fast as an entry-level computer.
 But the Raspberry Pi goal is not to be the best computer ever.

 You can have a nice operating system on it, with a graphic interface and all the apps you want.
 Just don’t expect to play heavy games or run Photoshop on it.
-But for web, emails and programming, it should be enough.
+But for web, emails, and programming, it should be enough.

 Learn more:

-What can you install on a Raspberry Pi?
+What Can You Install on a Raspberry Pi?

 As a general rule, a Raspberry Pi will run with Raspberry Pi OS, a Linux distribution based on Debian and specifically created for it.
 But it can also run most Linux distributions, Android, Windows or systems created with special goals in mind (retro-gaming, media center, etc.).